 Carol completed her B.S.N. degree in 2006.
 Caleb was born around the same time.
 Seeing Caleb on ultrasound, led Carol to volunteer at a crisis pregnancy center while working at a local hospital.
 Their daughter Moriah was born about a year and a half later.
 When the kids were preschoolers Carol stayed at home for a short while.
 Once they were in school, she began substituting for the school nurse, then went on to work in labor and delivery at a local hospital.

 Throughout all the changes, the couple worked at Rejoice: in youth ministry; driving vans; leading worship; teaching; landscaping; working on the creative arts team, church website, and media team; counseling; and more.
 In 2018, they joined a THP team to Ecuador and immediately planned to join the team for 2019.
 During the 2019 trip, Carol led the medical team and they felt God stir their hearts toward permanent ministry in Ecuador and applied for missionary service.

 The Duncans have two children: Caleb and Moriah.

 - PRAY for the people of the Napo Province.
 There is rampant poverty, little access to education, high incidents of sexual abuse, frequent parasitic illnesses due to lack of access to clean water, and the highest rate of alcoholism in Ecuador is among the Napu Runas people.

-- PRAY as Carol as she continues in family nurse practitioner school, the first term ends June 19.
+- PRAY as Carol continues in family nurse practitioner school, the next term begins July 6.
 Pray for time management and balance between her roles of wife, mother, nurse, and ministry.